Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Recommendation/Guidance**

 It is recommended to adopt a multi-region deployment (active-active) for AVD.
-Each region should contain at least identity, name resolution, AVD management resources, and session hosts resources in case of primary region outage.
+Each region should contain at least identity, name resolution, AVD management resources, and session hosts in case of a primary region outage.

 **Resources**